ncatlab/nlab-content/pages/9/9/4/0/10499/content.md

 By prop. \ref{ReformulationOfProdOverPComletionByLocalizationAtCoproduct}
-the artihmetic fracture square of prop. \ref{SullivanArithmeticFracture} is equivalently of the form
+the arithmetic fracture square of prop. \ref{SullivanArithmeticFracture} is equivalently of the form

 $$
   \array{